Axiom of regularity: Regularity, the cumulative hierarchy, and types

 In the same paper, Scott shows that an axiomatic system based on the inherent properties of the cumulative hierarchy turns out to be equivalent to ZF, including regularity.

 History

 The concept of well-foundedness and rank of a set were both introduced by Dmitry Mirimanoff.
 Mirimanoff called a set x "regular" (ordinaire) if every descending chain x ∋ x_{1} ∋ x_{2} ∋ ... is finite.
 Mirimanoff however did not consider his notion of regularity (and well-foundedness) as an axiom to be observed by all sets; in later papers Mirimanoff also explored what are now called non-well-founded sets (extraordinaire in Mirimanoff's terminology).

-Skolem and von Neumann pointed out that non-well-founded sets are superfluous and in the same publication von Neumann gives an axiom which excludes some, but not all, non-well-founded sets.
+Skolem and von Neumann pointed out that non-well-founded sets are superfluous and in the same publication von Neumann gives an axiom that excludes some, but not all, non-well-founded sets.
 In a subsequent publication, von Neumann gave an equivalent but more complex version of the axiom of class foundation: